Supported Graphics Devices

 available.
 One uses the Disspla subroutine library while the

 other uses the Template subroutine library.
-If you have one of
+Although these

-need for this anymore.
-However, the source is available
+need for the post processor anymore.
+However, the source is

-upon request (the most likely use is to adapt it to a local
+available upon request (the most likely use is to adapt it to

 If you are interested in the post processor, contact